Missoula Montana Airport

 Missoula Montana Airport (IATA: MSO, ICAO: KMSO, FAA LID: MSO) is located in Missoula, in Missoula County, Montana.
 It is owned by the Missoula County Airport Authority.

 The National Plan of Integrated Airport Systems for 2011–2015 categorized it as a primary commercial service airport (more than 10,000 enplanements per year).
 Federal Aviation Administration records say the airport had 288,071 passenger boardings (enplanements) in calendar year 2008, 281,428 in 2009 and 289,875 in 2010.

 Several expansion projects have been completed in recent years.
 A 101-foot control tower was completed in September 2012.
 An expansion of the old terminal building, with a new security screening area, was completed in 2007.
 In 2022, construction finished on the new terminal.

 In September 2021, the airport changed its name from Missoula International Airport to Missoula Montana Airport.

+Missoula's airport is home to a U.S. Forest Service smokejumper base, the largest of seven in the nation.

 History

 Missoula's first landing strip was laid out in 1923 south of the university.
 An additional strip near the Western Montana Fair Grounds on what is now Sentinel High School was sold to the county in 1927 at the request of the Missoula chapter of the National Aeronautic Association and would become Missoula's first true airport.
 The current airfield is named after that chapter's first president, Harry O. Bell, along with mountain flying pioneer Bob Johnson of Johnson Flying Service (now Minuteman Aviation).

-The original Garden City Airport was renamed Hale Field in 1935 and would operate as such until closing forever in 1954.
+The original Garden City Airport was renamed Hale Field in 1935, and operated as such until closing forever in 1954.

 The airport was gradually replaced by the Missoula County Airport, opened in 1941 with WPA funds, and the cooperation of the US Forest Service, which needed access to an airport.
 The new airport was renamed Johnson-Bell Field in 1968 and today serves over 750,000 passengers a year.